Project-EPIC/crowdrouter/README.md

 The crowdrouter will do the work in converting these arguments into a CrowdRequest that will get properly routed to the specified Task in the specified WorkFlow.

+#Contributing

+Please do.
+There's a Waffle board set up that has a few tasks, but more conceptualization/architecting is always appreciated.
+Just ping me.

 ##Questions?
 Email me at mario dot barrenechea at colorado dot edu.